syncfusion-content/windowsforms-docs/WindowsForms/PDF/Bookmarks.md

 control: PDF
 documentation: ug
 ---
 # Bookmarks

 To ease navigation in large documents, PDF files can display a document outline in the viewer, allowing you to navigate from one page to another.
 The document outline consists of a tree like hierarchy of bookmark items.
 This tree serves as a visual table of content displaying the structure of the document.
 Each node in the outline can be opened or closed with the mouse.
 When a node is open, its immediate children are displayed.
 Each child can be opened or closed revealing further the parts of the hierarchy.
 When an item is clicked, the viewer displays the destination page associated with the item.

 ## Adding bookmarks

 Essential PDF allows you to add bookmarks to the newly created PDF document and also to the existing PDF documents.
-The Add () method of PdfBookmarkBase collection class adds the bookmark to the document.
+The Add() method of PdfBookmarkBase collection class adds the bookmark to the document.

-[C#]
+{% highlight c# %}

 //Creates a new document.